glemaitre/gravly/README.md

 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Advanced Route Analysis**: Elevation profiles, distance calculations, and trail condition metadata
+- **Media Management**: Upload and manage images and videos for cycling segments
 - **Flexible Storage**: Support for both local filesystem and AWS S3 storage backends
 - **Database Seeding**: Automated generation of realistic test data for development and testing